ab77/netflix-proxy/README.md

 1. Head over to [Digital Ocean](https://m.do.co/c/937b01397c94) to get **$10 USD credit**
 2. Create a `Droplet` using `Docker 1.x` on `Ubuntu 14.04` (find in under `One-click Apps` tab).
+3. **Make sure to enable `IPv6` support**.
-3. Make sure you create the `Droplet` in the right region, for example if you want to watch US content, create in the US.
+4. Make sure you create the `Droplet` in the right region, for example if you want to watch US content, create in the US.
-4. SSH to your `Droplet` and run: `git clone https://github.com/ab77/netflix-proxy /opt/netflix-proxy && cd /opt/netflix-proxy && ./build.sh`
+5. SSH to your `Droplet` and run: `git clone https://github.com/ab77/netflix-proxy /opt/netflix-proxy && cd /opt/netflix-proxy && ./build.sh`
-5. Point your DNS at the Droplet IP and watch `Netflix`, `Hulu` and `HBO Now` out of region.
+6. Point your DNS at the Droplet IP and watch `Netflix`, `Hulu` and `HBO Now` out of region.
-6. Turn off IPv6 on your network (or relevant devices).[n6]
+7. Turn off IPv6 on your network (or relevant devices).[n6]
-7. Enjoy or raise a new [issue](https://github.com/ab77/netflix-proxy/issues/new) if something doesn't work quite right..
+8. Enjoy or raise a new [issue](https://github.com/ab77/netflix-proxy/issues/new) if something doesn't work quite right..

 ### Authorising Additional IPs
 If you want to share your system with friends and family, you can authorise their home IP address(s) as follows (where `x.x.x.x` is the IP address) by running: